Morioucho/CalculusClashV2/README.md

 The Unity Editor is available on both MacOS and Windows, and any computer should be able to run it.
 The game is also lightweight, so there isn't much concern about hardware requirements.

 # Credits
-Programmed by Saumil Sharma, UI & Animation by Christian Hsu, Math by Kason Lai & Om Kasar.
+Programmed by Saumil Sharma, Levels designed by Om Kasar, Animation and Pixel Art by Christian Hsu, Math by Kason Lai.